- Focus and Scope

 HUBS Asia is published twice in a year: July & December

 Since Conflicts of interest may influence the judgment of authors, reviewers, and editors, authors should avoid conflicts of interest or the appearance of conflicts of interest throughout the research process.
-All such interests (or their absence) should be declared in writing by authors upon submission of the manuscript.
-If any are declared, they should be published within the article.
+All such interests (or their absence), such as roles in a project or funding source, should be stated explicitly by authors upon submission of the manuscript.
+If the manuscript is published, such statement will be published within the article.
 If there is doubt about whether a circumstance represents a conflict, it should be disclosed, so that Editors may assess its significance.
 Any queries about possible conflicts of interest should be addressed to HUBS Asia’s Editor-in-Chief.

 The journal received its funding from Universitas Indonesia and other sources that are not against the law.